Why We Built Hovn

 Card integrations so rosters and eCards live in one pipeline, not three systems

-The 2025 guideline shift just forces everyone to admit what’s already true: if your foundation was messy in 2020, it will be worse if you simply copy it into 2025.
+Every guideline shift forces everyone to admit what’s already true: if your foundation was messy last cycle, it’ll be worse when you copy it into the next one.

 Today’s Small Step